 As strange as it may seem, the seeds and seed pods of radishes, broccoli, cauliflower, mustards, and other members of the cabbage family produce long, narrow, pod-shaped fruits called silique [se-LEEK].
 If you only have one, it is called a siliqua [sil-eh-KWA].

-Pods are a type of dehiscent fruit.
+Pods are a type of fruit that can be dehiscent or indehiscent.
 Dehiscent means that the structure opens spontaneously when its contents are mature.
 If a pod does not open automatically, it is called indehiscent.
 In either case, pods are made up of two identical long halves and they contain seeds.
-Those halves are the outer walls of the ovary.
+Those halves are called valves.
+Valves are the outer walls of the ovary.
 The two halves are joined along a seam, called a suture.
 Held between those two halves is a ribbon of seed-bearing tissue called the septum.

 You can grow a surprising amount of food in your own yard.
 Ask me how!